Curonians: History

-"... gold is very plentiful there, the horses are of the best.
-All the houses are full of pagan soothsayers, diviners, and necromancers, who are even arrayed in a monastic habit.
-Oracular responses are sought there from all parts of the world, especially by Spaniards and Greeks."

 It was common for the Curonians to carry out joint raids and campaigns together with Estonians (Oeselians).
+According to some opinions, they took part in attacking Sweden's main city Sigtuna in 1187.
 During the Livonian crusade, Curonians formed an alliance with the Semigallians, resulting in a joint attack against Riga in 1228.
 In the same time, according to the Livonian Rhymed Chronicle, Curonians and Samogitians were known as "bad neighbours".

 In the middle of the 13th century, the Curonian army included lightly armed soldiers who fought with spears, shields, fighting knives and axes, formed into an infantry platoon.
 Archers constituted a separate segment of an army.
 A heavily armed soldier could have a sword, a helmet, a shield and a wide blade axe.
 Heavily armed troops would make a cavalry platoon.

 It is still not known what type of ships Curonians used: there are only guesses that it was similar to drakar.